Healthy Choices FAQ

 back to top

-Who is administering the Health Risk Assessment and biometric screen for Healthy Choices?
+Who is administering the Health Assessment, biometric screen and health coaching for Healthy Choices?

-To protect your privacy, Grand Valley State University has contracted with UMR Health and Wellness and Wellness Inc. a national provider of health improvement services, to administer the Health Risk Assessment, biometric screen, and health coaching.
+To protect your privacy, Grand Valley State University has contracted with Priority Health to administer the Health Risk Assessment, biometric screen, and health coaching.

 What happens with the information I provide?

-What happens to the results and health information from the Health Risk Assessment and biometric screen?
+What happens to the results and health information from the Health Assessment and biometric screen?

 Information collected from Healthy Choices is treated as confidential.
-UMR will use the health information that you provide to advise you on health improvement strategies.
-UMR treats your results as confidential.
-Completion information will be used to process your incentive.
-Only aggregate (group) de-identified data is used to help the university better understand the collective health of our faculty and staff and to assist with planning future programs that address the needs of our community.
+Priority Health will use the health information that you provide to advise you on health improvement strategies.
+Priority Health treats your results as confidential.
+Completion information will be used to determine your incentive.
+Only aggregate (group) de-identified data is used to help the University better understand the collective health of our faculty and staff and to assist with planning future programs that address the needs of our community.
 Please be assured that the confidentiality of your personal health information is protected.

 Will I be penalized if I don't participate?

 No, participation is voluntary.
-However, the $100 (up to $300) incentive is only available to those who complete the Health Risk Assessment, biometric screen and health coaching by December 31, 2013.
+However, the $100 for each category, (up to $300) incentive is only available to those who complete the Health Assessment, biometric screen and active management by December 31, 2013.

-Will the results of my Health Risk Assessment biometric screen affect my insurance coverage or benefits?
+Will the results of my Health Assessment and biometric screen affect my insurance coverage or benefits?

 No, the confidentiality of your personal health information is protected.
 Your personally identifiable health data will not be shared with your manager, nor will it be added to any GVSU faculty or staff files.